emmajanedrews/base-template/_posts/2018-04-04-how-to-save-thousands-with-our-1-5-listing.md

 When listing a home for sale, most agencies will charge you between 5% and 6% for commission.
 That 5% to 6% is then divided between the agency that represents the seller, the listing agency, and the agency that represents the buyer.
 Each agency will receive between 2.5% to 3%.

-**When listing with us, you will only pay 3.5% to 4% total—you decide.**We keep 1.5% and the buyer gets the remaining 2% to 2.5%, which saves you thousands of dollars no matter the price of your home.
+**When listing with us, you will only pay 3.5% to 4% total—you decide.&nbsp;**We keep 1.5% and the buyer gets the remaining 2% to 2.5%, which saves you thousands of dollars no matter the price of your home.

 Let’s face it—when you hire an agency that charges 5% or 6%, you’re lucky if you get professional photography.
 You’re even luckier if your agent does a few open houses.